H2020-IPM-Decisions/Euroweather-backend/README.md

 ```

-The Euroweather service is a weather service that provides in-season data including approximately X hours of forecasts for all locations in Europe.
+The Euroweather service is a weather service that provides in-season data including approximately 72 hours of forecasts for all locations in Europe.
 By using the hourly forecasts provided as open data from DWD (LINK) and storing them as "historical weather data", we have synthetic weather data
 with 7 km resolution across the continent.